hmps/ng-classy/README.md

 ## API and Usage

 You need to understand ES6 imports and ES6 decorators to understand this.
-Use Google if you don't.

 To use ng-classy in your app, do the following: